GetanehT/Restaurant-Booking-System/README.md

 ### Deployment

-* The site is deployed using GitHub Pages  [Restauran-Booking-System] (https://github.com/GetanehT/RESTAURANT-BOOKING-SYSTEM)
+* The site is deployed using GitHub Pages  [Restaurant-Booking-System] (https://github.com/GetanehT/RESTAURANT-BOOKING-SYSTEM)

 To Deploy the site using GitHub Pages:

 1.Login (or signup) to Github.
-2.Go to the repository for this project, [Restauran-Booking- System](https://getaneht.github.io/RESTAURANT-BOOKING-SYSTEM/) 3.Click the settings button.
+2.Go to the repository for this project, [Restaurant-Booking- System](https://getaneht.github.io/RESTAURANT-BOOKING-SYSTEM/) 3.Click the settings button.
 4.Select pages in the left hand navigation menu.